acg2176/aws_comment_microservice/README.md

-Healthcare App
-I created a Comment Service for an app using the NOSQL Database AWS DynamoDB and the Python framework Flask.
+I created a Comment MicroService for an app using the NOSQL Database AWS DynamoDB and the Python framework Flask.
+This was deployed on AWS using AWS EC2.
 This was part of a final project for a Cloud Computing class (Backend as a Service).